qTest Insights provides the ability to build custom reports based on custom Site Fields which you create from qTest Manager.

 See the Site Fields article in for a step by step guide on setting up site level fields for your qTest projects.

-How to quickly know if your custom fields in your project are site fields and eligible to be pulled into Insights, check Field Settings of your Project.
-The fields which are marked as both "CUSTOM" and "SITE FIELD" will be pulled into Insights Explore Data reports.
+To quickly know if custom fields in your project are site fields and eligible to be pulled into Insights, check the Field Settings of your Project.
+The fields marked as both "CUSTOM" and "SITE FIELD" will be pulled into Insights Explore Data reports.

-For example: In the following screenshot, the fields in highlighted rectangle will be populated into Insights' Explore Data/ Test Cases report.
+For example: In the following screenshot, the highlighted fields populate into the Insights' Explore Data reports.